-What is based on reasoning, non-physical, what is culturally determined
+Based on reasoning, non-physical, culturally determined

 Let us not forget that the debate between evolutionary psychologists and its critics is really a debate about the evolution of the human mind.
 Did we inherit a nervous system pre-specified with adaptive programs (i.e. the ultimate causes of our behavior), that can be ‘evoked’ by culture (i.e. the proximate causes), as evolutionary psychologists so often believe, or did we inherit a complex brain comprised of lower-level pre-specificity and with higher level domain-general plasticity, where our symbolic culture might influence the nervous system in its own right?
 When critics bring up the issue of consequences and stereotypes, they are arguing for some form of the latter, when defenders label it as a fallacy, they are asserting the former.
 Evolutionary psychologists believe that they can determine nature from nurture during the process of empirical investigation.
-They believe that ‘cultural universals’ are likely candidates for speculating about innate biological programs – that it might be evidence of the innate ‘is.’
+They believe that ‘cultural universals’ are likely candidates for speculating about innate biological programs – that it might be evidence of the innately pre-specified ‘is.’
 But to the non-evolutionary psychologist, it might be evidence of cultural commonalities – universal ‘oughts’ that do not need invisible genes or an evolved ‘ultimate’ cause for them to exist.
 From the worldview of the critics, evolutionary psychologists end up taking culturally shaped processes and re-package them in a way that allows them to be viewed as either fully or partially innate, when there is good evidence to suggest that they are not.
 So for our purposes, it might be best to view the is-ought problem and the naturalistic fallacy, not as a logical error, but rather party politics in action.
 We can see it as another plea for the audience or reader to view things from a preferred theoretical paradigm.

 Noel and Clint are not without their theoretical biases, and they give them away when they use the language of evolutionary psychologists, suggesting for example, that while nature and nurture unquestionably overlap, we can nonetheless make distinctions between ultimate and proximate sources of influence.
 For the evolutionary psychologist, culture and environment are typically proximate influences, whereas the ultimate causes are embedded in our genetic architecture, waiting to be discovered by the evolutionary psychologist (though apparently only confirmed by geneticists of the future).
 In short, they assume what has yet to be proven.
 This artificial separation of nature and nurture protects their modular assumptions about the human mind, and allows them to engage in their current research paradigm without much concern for cultural influences as causal determinants in their own right.
 I will not get into these issues in much depth here – for a more technical discussion, please refer to my manuscript critique of evolutionary psychology.